Carrington College (US): Academics

-Carrington College campuses offer programs that lead to a Certificate of Achievement or Associate of Science Degree.
-Carrington College provides employment-focused, outcome-based, postsecondary education and training with a focus in the healthcare industry, in areas including medical, dental, administrative, veterinary and health studies programs.
+Carrington College campuses offer programs that lead to a Certificate of Achievement or Associate of Science Degree in multiple healthcare specialties including medical, dental, administrative, veterinary and health studies programs.

+Four Bachelor of Science degrees can be earned online: Nursing (RN to BSN), Dental Hygiene, Healthcare Administration (BSHCA), and Respiratory Therapy (BSRT).

 Curriculum

 Carrington College offers 26 programs through five areas of focus including medicine, health studies, dentistry, administration, or veterinary medicine.
 Some of the programs include health care administration, pharmacy technology, practical nursing, veterinary assisting, and dental assisting.

+Tuition ranges from approximately $29,000 to $48,000 for some advanced programs.
+Students in Idaho can secure up to 80% of the published tuition and fees to a maximum of $8,000 through the Idaho LAUNCH program.